-Herein, we present the citizen science project related to the Vanishing \& Appearing Sources during a Century of Observations (VASCO) project\footnote{http://iactalks.iac.es/talks/view/1358}\footnote{http://vasconsite.wordpress.com} \citep{Villarroel2016,Villarroel2020}.
-VASCO is a research program that compares historical data from 1950s sky catalogues to modern sky surveys.
-Using a 70-year temporal baseline, we target stars that may have appeared or vanished during the last seven decades -- extreme phenomena that may be so rare that they are missed by transient sky surveys due to the short time windows.
-Simultaneously, more conventional strong one-epoch transients may be identified with the same approach.
-In \citet{Villarroel2020} we identified 150,000 candidate objects that need to be visually inspected, based on the cross-match methods described by \citet{Soodla2019}.
-Of these, we inspected about 15\% with the help of images from the Sloan Digital Sky Survey (SDSS).
-We found about $\sim 100$ red point sources where nearly all were visible in only one epoch and in the red images of the POSS-I survey.
-The shapes and time scales involved rule out solar system objects, variable stars, low-redshift supernova, and AGN.
+Herein, we present the citizen science project related to the Vanishing \& Appearing Sources during a Century of Observations (VASCO) project \endnote{\url{http://iactalks.iac.es/talks/view/1358}}$^{,}$\endnote{\url{http://vasconsite.wordpress.com Access on October 22 2022.}} \cite{Villarroel2016,Villarroel2020}.
+VASCO is a research program that compares historical data from 1950s sky catalogs to modern sky surveys.
+Using a 70-year temporal baseline, we target stars that may have appeared or vanished during the last seven decades---extreme phenomena that may be so rare that they are missed by transient sky surveys due to the short time windows.
+Simultaneously, more conventional strong one-epoch transients may be identified with the same approach. \mbox{Villarroel~et~al. (2020) \cite{Villarroel2020}} identified 150,000 candidate objects that need to be visually inspected, based on the cross-match methods described by Soodla (2019) \cite{Soodla2019}.
+Of~these, we inspected about 15\% with the help of images from the Sloan Digital Sky Survey (SDSS).
+We found about $\sim$100 red point sources where nearly all were visible in only one epoch and in the red images of the POSS-I survey.
+The~shapes and time scales involved rule out solar system objects, variable stars, low-redshift supernova, and~AGN.

-It is remarkable that the identified point sources so far have no counterparts in modern transient surveys such as the intermediate Palomar Transient Facility (iPTF), the Gaia survey, or the Catalina Sky Survey.
-These surveys tend to observe hundreds of short transients only visible in one image in one night, using well-calibrated and homogenous CCD data.
-These automated surveys tend to discover thousands of flaring and erupting stars, cataclysmic variables, supernovae, GRB afterglows, variable or erupting active galactic nuclei (AGN), and microlensing events.
-The transients detected by photometry that are deemed interesting enough to follow up on, usually also get a spectrum taken to determine its nature.
-In this way tens of thousands of transients have been discovered and categorized.
+It is remarkable that the identified point sources so far have no counterparts in modern transient surveys such as the intermediate Palomar Transient Facility (iPTF), the~Gaia survey, or~the Catalina Sky Survey.
+These surveys tend to observe hundreds of short transients only visible in one image in one night, using well-calibrated and homogeneous CCD data.
+These automated surveys tend to discover thousands of flaring and erupting stars, cataclysmic variables, supernovae, GRB afterglows, variable or erupting active galactic nuclei (AGN), and~microlensing events.
+The~transients detected by photometry that are deemed interesting enough to follow up on usually also get a spectrum taken to determine its nature.
+In~this way, tens of thousands of transients have been discovered and~categorized.